Monetary policy: Inflation targeting

-In 1990, New Zealand as the first country ever adopted an official inflation target as the basis of its monetary policy.
+In 1990, New Zealand became the first country ever to adopt an official inflation target as the basis of its monetary policy.
 The idea is that the central bank tries to adjust interest rates in order to steer the country's inflation rate towards the official target instead of following indirect objectives like exchange rate stability or money supply growth, the purpose of which is normally also ultimately to obtain low and stable inflation.
 The strategy was generally considered to work well, and central banks in most developed countries have over the years adapted a similar strategy.

 The 2008 financial crisis sparked controversy over the use and flexibility of the inflation targeting employed.
 Many economists argued that the actual inflation targets decided upon were set too low by many monetary regimes.
 During the crisis, many inflation-anchoring countries reached the lower bound of zero rates, resulting in inflation rates decreasing to almost zero or even deflation.

-As of 2023, the central banks of all G7 member countries can be said to follow an inflation target, including the European Central Bank and the Federal Reserve, who have adopted the main elements of inflation targeting without officially calling themselves inflation targeters.
+As of 2023, the central banks of all G7 member countries can be said to follow an inflation target, including the European Central Bank and the Federal Reserve, which have adopted the main elements of inflation targeting without officially calling themselves inflation targeters.
 In emerging countries fixed exchange rate regimes are still the most common monetary policy.

 According to Zhang's dataset, 45 individual countries and the Eurozone have adopted inflation targeting as of 2024.
 Central banks have set an average inflation target of 3.5 percent, though specific targets range widely from 2 to 35 percent.
 Average lower and upper bounds of the inflation target bands are 2.3 percent and 4.7 percent.
 Central banks have maintained inflation within their target ranges for 44 percent of the time in any given year.